About Us

 Richard Priestley: Co-founder/ Finance & Studios Director

-Cell Project Space is a non-profit gallery dedicated to supporting emerging, mid-career and underrepresented voices in British and international contemporary art.
-Founded in 1999 and located in Bethnal Green, East London, Cell Project Space has since become known for its artist-centric focus and acts testing site for experimental exhibitions, new artistic production, and tailored public programmes, fostering meaningful engagements between art practitioners, and the wider public.
+Cell Project Space is a contemporary art space dedicated to supporting emerging, mid-career and underrepresented voices in British and international contemporary art.
+Founded in 1999 and located in Bethnal Green, East London, Cell Project Space has since become known for its artist-centric focus and acts as a testing site for experimental exhibitions, new artistic production, and tailored public programmes, fostering meaningful engagements between art practitioners, and the wider public.

 Our Mission and History